ucwlabs/iot-monitoring-ttn/README.md

 You can watch the video recording of the workshop on [YouTube](https://youtu.be/StEHYDk_lVw).

 - We provide workshops and courses for various technologies:
-  - IoT (Arduino, Particle, LoRaWAN, ...)
+  - IoT (Arduino, Particle, LoRaWAN, MQTT, ...)
-  - Web (Java, .NET, JavaScript, C/C++)
+  - Web (Java, .NET, JavaScript, C/C++, ...)
-  - DevOps (Docker Swarm, Kubernetes, GitLab, Zabbix, Grafana, PostgreSQL)
+  - DevOps (Docker Swarm, Kubernetes, GitLab, Zabbix, Grafana, PostgreSQL, ...)
-  - and more.
+  - and more

 List of available workshops you can find at [https://hackthebase.com/workshops](https://hackthebase.com/workshops)